 Incoming first-year students who wish to take Summer Start courses should let their academic advisor know during Bear Tracks.
-They will be able to work with you as you determine which courses make the most sense in meeting your goals.
-Students who attend Summer Start are still required to attend New Student Orientation in the fall.
+Your advisor will work with you to determine which courses make the most sense for meeting your academic goals.
+Students who attend Summer Start are required to attend New Student Orientation in the fall.

-The University of Montana recognizes your transition may be a bit different.
-We encourage you to attend one of the spring Bear Tracks Registration Days so you are able to meet with an academic advisor and register for classes.
-You will also need to attend Bystander Intervention Training in August, or during your first semester of school.
+The University of Montana recognizes your transition to college may be a bit different.
+We encourage you to attend one of the Bear Tracks Registration Events so you are able to meet with an academic advisor and register for classes.
+You also will need to attend Bystander Intervention Training during your first semester of school.
 If you do not, you will have a registration hold on your account for the spring.

-Non-traditional students do not need to participate in an on-campus orientation program as long as they complete Bear Tracks, either in person or online.
+Non-traditional students do not need to participate in an on-campus orientation program as long as they complete Bear Tracks.

-However, non-traditional students are invited to participate in the week-long New Student Orientation program if they would like.
-You can find more information above.
+However, non-traditional students are invited to participate in New Student Orientation if they would like.
+You can find more information and registration links above.

-To be considered a transfer student, you must have completed 12 semester credits at a college or university, post-high school graduation, and earned at least a 2.0 GPA.
-College credits earned by students still in high school do not count toward this 12 credit requirement.
-If you are a transfer student, please visit our Transfer Orientation page instead.
+To be considered a transfer student, you must have completed 12 semester credits at a college or university, post-high school graduation and earned at least a 2.0 GPA.
+College credits earned by students still in high school do not count toward this 12-credit requirement.
+If you are a transfer student, please visit our Transfer Orientation page.

 Post-baccalaureate students are not required to complete an orientation program.
 You are able to register for classes on your own or contact an academic advisor for assistance.